 Season to taste – Add the fish sauce and sugar into the curry mixture.
 Taste and adjust if needed.

-Serve and enjoy – Garnish with cilantro and chili flakes if desired and serve with rice, and enjoy your delicious yellow curry recipe.
+Serve and enjoy – Garnish with cilantro and Thai chilies if desired and serve with rice, and enjoy your delicious yellow curry recipe.

 Yes, Thai yellow curry has a mild spice that comes from the usage of Thai chilis in making the curry paste.
 Compared to other types of Thai curries, such as green curry and red curry, yellow curry is on the more mild side.
 To adjust the spice level, adjust the amount of Thai chili you use.